0xC4aE1e5/emerald/README.rst

-`blang'
+'blang'
 =====
-This is `blang'.
+This is 'blang'.
 A fast programming language.